CardinisCode/jobhuntmanager/README.md

 This is a repository file which relates specifically to (job) Interviews & includes the following 2 classes: Interview & InterviewsHistoryRepository.
 The InterviewsHistoryRepository includes all the SQL queries which connect to the 'interviews' table in the SQL database 'jhmanager.db'.

 #### job_offers_history.py:
-This is a repository file which relates specifically to (job) Job Offer & includes the following 2 classes: JobOffer & JobOffersRepository.
+This is a repository file which relates specifically to a (job) Job Offer & includes the following 2 classes: JobOffer & JobOffersRepository.
 The JobOffersRepository includes all the SQL queries which connect to the 'job_offers' table in the SQL database 'jhmanager.db'.

 #### users.py
-##### SQL Table:
-    users
-##### Classes:
-    User, UserRepository

-# ---------------------------------------------------------------
+This is a repository file which relates specifically to a User (of the application) & includes the following 2 classes: User & UserRepository.
+The UserRepository includes all the SQL queries which connect to the 'users' table in the SQL database 'jhmanager.db'.

 ### 4: Service:
 This includes all the Python functionality to build the 'back-end' of the application.
 These files are broken down into the 11 directories that cover specific sections / functionality of the application.